zackxzhang/gpie/README.md

 ```

-### What's Next
+### Roadmap
-- implement Hamiltonian Monte Carlo and no-U-turn for more efficient sampling (working)
+- implement Hamiltonian Monte Carlo and no-U-turn
-- a brief guide on varying characteristics of different kernels and how to compose them (queued)
+- add a demo on characteristics of different kernels
-- a demo of quantified Occam's razor encoded by Bayesian inference and its implication for model selection (queued)
+- add a demo of quantified Occam's razor
-- implement Kronecker operators for scalable learning on grid data (researching)
+- implement Kronecker operators for scalable learning on grid data
-- replace Cholesky decomposition-based exact inference with Krylov subspace methods like conjugate gradient and Lanczos tridiagonalization for greater speed (researching)
+- replace Cholesky decomposition with Krylov subspace methods for speed
 - ...